Valikahn/TryHackMe-Standalone-Challenge/WRITEUPS/sqhell_challenge.md

 This write-up was made possible by the hard work of the TryHackMe team and the wider cyber security community, who continue to create practical and engaging learning environments for aspiring security professionals.

 [TryHackMe](https://tryhackme.com/) is an online cyber security training platform that provides hands-on labs covering penetration testing, networking, web application security, privilege escalation and defensive security.
 Its rooms allow learners to develop practical technical skills within controlled and authorised environments.

 ## Lab Summary

-SQHell is a web application security challenge focused entirely on SQL injection.
-The objective was to recover five flags by identifying and exploiting several different injection styles across the application.
+SQHell is a web application security challenge focused on identifying and exploiting several forms of SQL injection.

+The objective was to recover five flags from different application functions.
+Each vulnerable endpoint required a slightly different approach, including authentication bypass, UNION-based extraction, time-based blind injection, HTTP header injection and nested SQL injection.

 The successful attack chain involved:

 1. Confirming VPN connectivity, routing and local hostname resolution.
-2. Enumerating the exposed SSH and HTTP services.
+2. Enumerating SSH and HTTP services.
-3. Discovering the `/login`, `/post`, `/register`, `/user` and `/terms-and-conditions` routes.
+3. Discovering the `/login`, `/post`, `/register`, `/register/user-check`, `/user` and `/terms-and-conditions` routes.
-4. Bypassing the login form with an authentication SQL injection to recover Flag 1.
+4. Bypassing the login form and recovering Flag 1.
+5. Exploiting the `/post` identifier with a UNION query and recovering Flag 5.
-5. Exploiting a time-based blind SQL injection in the `X-Forwarded-For` header to recover Flag 2.
+6. Following the IP logging clue and exploiting the `X-Forwarded-For` header to recover Flag 2.
-6. Exploiting a time-based blind SQL injection in the registration username availability checker to recover Flag 3.
+7. Exploiting the registration username availability checker to recover Flag 3.
-7. Exploiting a nested SQL injection in the user profile function to recover Flag 4.
+8. Chaining a nested SQL injection through the user profile function to recover Flag 4.
-8. Exploiting a UNION-based SQL injection in the post viewer to recover Flag 5.

 Confirmed lab details used during the walkthrough: